mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 check is failed, a telepath perceives an unshielded mind having a personality fabricated by the mimic.
-Clairvoyants will see and/or hear images appropriate to the mimic’s fabricated personality, instead of the mimic’s true personality.
+Clairvoyants will see and/or hear images appropriate to the mimic's fabricated personality, instead of the mimic's true personality.

 Psychic Transfer
 The psion may transfer some or all of his PSI to another.